-Direct Rollover: The participant or alternate payee is rolling over assets into another retirement plan.
-The participant must have attained a distributable event (attained the normal retirement age of 55 as defined by the plan document, separated from employment or employer terminated plan) in order to be eligible to rollover.
+Direct Rollover: The participant, beneficiary or alternate payee is rolling over assets into another retirement plan.
+The participant must have attained a distributable event (attained the normal retirement age as defined by your plan document; Age 55 under the Invesco PSP plan document, age 62 under the Invesco MPP plan, or age 59 1/2 under the OppenheimerFunds PSP plan document, separated from employment or employer terminated plan) in order to be eligible to rollover.
 The assets may be rolling over to an IRA or qualified retirement plan.
-Designated Roth contributions may rollover to another Designated Roth account or to a Roth IRA.

-Qualified Rollover Contribution (QRC): The participant, beneficiary or alternate payee is rolling over (converting) non-designated Roth contributions to a Roth IRA.
-The participant must have attained a distributable event (attained the normal retirement age of 55 as defined by the plan document, separated from employment or employer terminated plan) in order to be eligible to rollover (convert).
+Qualified Rollover Contribution (QRC): The participant, beneficiary or alternate payee is rolling over (converting) MPP or PSP contributions to a Roth IRA.
+The participant must have attained a distributable event (attained the normal retirement age as defined by your plan document; Age 55 under the Invesco PSP plan, age 62 under the Invesco MPP plan or age 59 1/2 under the OppenheimerFunds PSP plan document, separated from employment or employer terminated plan) in order to be eligible to rollover (convert).